 That’s why we’ve done the research for you, so you don’t have to.
 You’ve no doubt seen our Miami City Guide, which includes a short section on a few of Miami’s most popular neighborhoods.

-This list and our “Best Suburbs of Miami,” “The Best Up and Coming Neighborhoods in Miami” and our “Best Neighborhoods for Families” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by way of introduction, we’re Bellhops—movers in Miami and beyond).
+This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by way of introduction, we’re Bellhops— Miami movers and beyond).

 The Greater Miami metro area and the beaches around it consist of 36 villages and towns.
 Each of these neighborhoods are distinctly different, not just because of the part of town they’re in, but because of the people who live there, all 2.5 million of them.

 Though Miami’s most well-known neighborhood, South Beach, gives the illusion that the city was made for the rich and famous, there is plenty of affordable housing there, if you know where to look.
 But be wary, because people who choose to rent in Miami spend more than 30% of their income on housing, as the average rent there is $1,800 a month.